Benjamin-Rhodes-Kropf/Web-Learn-Triads-Static-Website/README.md

 # Learn-Triads-Static-Website
-A little website I made using html javascript and css to help Jazz students at Milton Academy learn the major triads.
+A little website I made using html javascript and css to help jazz students at Milton Academy learn the major triads.

 ## Demo